saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 As it stands today, the source of truth for cluster-wide proxy settings is the `Proxy` resource with the name `cluster`.
 The contents of the resource are both user-defined, as well as adjusted by the cluster network operator (CNO).
-Some platforms require instances to access certain endpoints to retreive metadata for bootstrapping.
+Some platforms require instances to access certain endpoints to retrieve metadata for bootstrapping.
 CNO has logic to inject additional `no-proxy` entries such as `169.254.169.254` and `.${REGION}.compute.internal` into the `Proxy` resource.

 OLM is a subscriber to these `Proxy` settings -- it forwards the settings to the CSV of managed operators, so the WMCO